-Just outside Seward, if you hike a mile up the paved trail that starts at the parking lot, you'll find yourself at the terminal moraine of Exit Glacier Look for the marked turnoff at Mile 3.7 as you enter town, or ask locals for directions.
+Just outside Seward, if you hike a mile up the paved trail that starts at the parking lot, you'll find yourself at the terminal moraine of Exit Glacier.
+Look for the marked turnoff at Mile 3.7 as you enter town, or you can take the hourly shuttle from downtown ($10 round-trip).
 There's a small walk-in campground here, a ranger station, and access to the glacier.
 Exit Glacier is the most accessible part of the Harding Icefield.
 This mass of ice caps the Kenai Mountains, covering more than 1,100 square miles, and it oozes more than 40 glaciers from its edges and down the mountainsides.
 Reach it from Mile 3.7.
 The hike to the ice field from the parking lot is a 9-mile round-trip that gains 3,000 feet in elevation, so it's not for the timid or out of shape.
 But if you're feeling up to the task, the hike and views are breathtaking.
 Local wildlife includes mountain goats and bears both black and brown, so keep a sharp eye out for them.
 Once you reach the ice, don't travel across it unless you have the gear and experience with glacier travel.
 Glacier ice is notoriously deceptive—the surface can look solid and unbroken, while underneath a thin crust of snow crevasses lie in wait for the unwary.